Yomi-F/NETFLIX_PERFORMANCE_DASHBOARD/README.md

 This portfolio project showcases my prowess in data analysis and visualization using PowerBI.
 By immersing myself in Netflix's data landscape, I unearthed valuable insights that can inform content strategies, audience targeting, and decision-making processes within the entertainment industry.

-## This Analysis was carried out both on MIcrosoft excel and Powerbi
+### This Analysis was carried out both on MIcrosoft excel and Powerbi

+### Dataset Documentation:

+This data was gotten from Kaggle

 ---

 ## Author